 Traditional “crunches” (also known as sit-ups) are popular with most exercise programs for development and strengthening of the abdominal muscles.
 There are many variations of the crunch.
 The illustrations to the right demonstrate two of the many variations.

 Due to the risk associated with vertebral fractures, this exercise is not advised for people with low bone density or osteoporosis.
-The crunch is one of a number of osteoporosis exercise contraindications and is one of those exercises to avoid with osteoporosis.
+The crunch is one of a number of osteoporosis exercise contraindications and is one of those osteoporosis exercises to avoid.

 There are many other exercises you can do to strengthen your abdominal muscles that are safe and do not place your spine at risk.
 These are covered in the Strength Exercises section of the Exercise for Better Bones program.